jonaskello/virtual-pinball/wpc-cabinet/README.md

 ## Joints

 There are several ways to make the joints.
-The original way is to use "lock mitre joints" but they require special tools.
+The original way is to use "lock mitre joints" but they require a special routing but.
 Newer cabinets like my LOTR uses a simpler joint.
 You can just make butt joints without any angles, just make sure to adjust the measurements accordingly.

 # Components